-- 1. A decision regarding the transferability of a specific course(s). - 2.
-A decision regarding the placement of a specific course(s). - 3.
-The college's failure to provide a transcript evaluation within the designated 30-day calendar period.
+- 1. A decision regarding the transferability of a specific course(s) - 2.
+A decision regarding the placement of a specific course(s) - 3.
+The college's failure to provide a transcript evaluation within the designated 30-day calendar period

-To appeal a transfer evaluation, you should meet with the transcript evaluator and/or the Director of Admissions and Registrar.
+To appeal a transfer evaluation, you should meet with the transcript evaluator and/or the Director of Enrollment Services and Registrar.

-Credit for Prior Learning (CPL)
+Prior Learning Assessment (PLA)